-This innovative option is also known as black box car finance.
+This innovative, pay-as-you-drive option is also known as black box car finance.

 Pay-as-you-go finance is built around a traditional Hire Purchase (HP) agreement, requiring an initial deposit payment plus a schedule of monthly repayments.
 The car remains the property of the lender and ownership only transfers when all payments have been made.